seanwu1105/docs-populator/README.md

 # [Docs Populator](https://seanwu1105.github.io/docs-populator/)

-Microsoft Office Mail Merge sucks, so I wrote this to replace it.
+Mail Merge sucks, so I wrote this to replace it.

 ## Usage